gillian-guide/gillian-guide.github.io/docs/mod-dependencies.en.md

     This tool can be used to get rid of [GFWL](../multiplayer/#games-for-windows-live) if you're not interested in [multiplayer](multiplayer.md) and Xbox achievements.
 This will reduce the amount of hassle you have with your game.

     * Rename the :fontawesome-solid-gears:`dinput8.dll` to `xlive.dll`

-???+ warning "When running on Linux..."
-    * Perform a [DLL override](https://cookieplmonster.github.io/setup-instructions/#proton-wine) to use either :fontawesome-solid-gears:`dinput8.dll` or :fontawesome-solid-gears:`xlive.dll`.

 ??? tip "Modloading"
     This tool can be used for modloading purposes.
 See [modloading](extras/modloading.md).